441

 • Havana (2012) – Images explored contemporary urban culture in Havana, Cuba.

-• Portrait (2010 – 2013) – Go for a walk, share a conversation, take a picture or don’t; unlearn time, relearn wandering.
+• Portrait (2010-2013) – Go for a walk, share a convo, take a picture or don’t; unlearn time, relearn wandering.
 Trust that leaving an office was the right thing to do.

 *